 Technology to the aid when farmer and agriculture ails: A note on the impact of fake pesticides and need for anti-counterfeit solutions for the Indian agro-chemical industry.

 Globally, the productivity of Indian farmers is below average.
 At the same time, many farmers in India lack access to education and exposure to technology.
-We are in the era of the internet and e-commerce.
-Yet, there are many farmlands in India which lack electricity and network coverage.
-Farming is still labor-intensive, and traditional agricultural practices dominate the sector in India.
+We are in the era of the Internet and e-commerce.
+Yet, there are many farmlands in India that lack electricity and network coverage.
+Farming is still labour-intensive, and traditional agricultural practices dominate the sector in India.
 To increase farm productivity and meet the rising demand for food grains, we must focus on India’s agro-chemical industry.
 The chief culprit for low farm productivity is the lack of accessibility to crop protection products and methods.
 Quality fertilizers and effective pesticides protect crops, increase yield, and safeguard the farmer and the farmland’s health.
 Along with improved infrastructure, agro-chemical products like hybrid seeds, organic fertilizers, and pesticides can revolutionize and optimize Indian agriculture.

 Amongst the many issues that ail the Indian farmer, counterfeit pesticides are a significant one.
 Unsuspecting farmers spray fake, adulterated, or spurious pesticides on the crops, thereby leading to crop damage.
-As per some reports, the counterfeit pesticides market is estimated to grow by 20% every year in India.
-The cost of counterfeit agro-chemical products sold annually in India amount to rupees 3475 crores.
+As per some reports, the counterfeit pesticide market is estimated to grow by 20% every year in India.
+The cost of counterfeit agro-chemical products sold annually in India amounts to rupees 3475 crores.
 Estimates place the percentage of counterfeit pesticides sold in India at around 30%.

-Impact of counterfeit pesticides:
+Impact of Counterfeit Pesticides:

 Sustained use of counterfeit pesticides can ultimately turn the farmland infertile.
 The crops sprayed with spurious and adulterated pesticides enter the food chain, risking the spread of foodborne diseases.
 The hazardous residues can cause airborne and waterborne diseases as well.
-In an economy where farmers are already suffering from regulatory delays, meddling middlemen, inflation, lack of adequate storage facilities, fatalities caused due to counterfeit pesticides seems like a final straw.
+In an economy where farmers are already suffering from regulatory delays, meddling middlemen, inflation, and lack of adequate storage facilities, fatalities caused due to counterfeit pesticides seem like a final straw.
 Due to a lack of awareness, some farmers end up overusing pesticides.

 Additionally, with spurious and counterfeit pesticides, farmers can develop acute respiratory distress and poisoning.
-Also,many farmlands are in remote areas with poor health infrastructure and emergency transport facilities.
+Also, many farmlands are in remote areas with poor health infrastructure and emergency transport facilities.
 Ultimately, the cost of counterfeit pesticides can be the very life of the farmer.
 As per the National Crimes Records Bureau, 7672 people suffered from pesticide poisoning.
 Of these, 7060 lost their lives.
 Counterfeiters rob a poor farmer of health, land, and livelihood for a small amount of profit.

-Lack of awareness amongst farmers
+Lack of awareness among farmers

 • While the literacy rate amongst farmers is improving, we still have a long way to go.
 It becomes easier to dupe gullible, poor, and illiterate farmers.
 Counterfeiters prey on farmers’ lack of awareness and sell them fake pesticides.